Find Affordable College Courses

 2 Yearly Graduations

 The 8th most popular school in the country for cognitive science majors who are seeking their master's degree is University of California - San Diego.
-Each year, around 39,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 2 master's degrees were handed out to cognitive science majors at UCSD.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 2 people received their master's degree in cognitive science from UCSD.
+Data shows that UCSD graduates that hold this degree go on to make a median salary of $44,752.

 2 Yearly Graduations

 The 8th most popular school in the country for cognitive science majors who are seeking their master's degree is Case Western Reserve University.
-Roughly 11,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $54,020 per year, while in-state graduate students, on average, pay $49,358 per year.
-During the 2020-2021 academic year, 2 people received their master's degree in cognitive science from Case Western.
+The average in-state tuition for full-time undergraduates is $64,100 per year, while in-state graduate students, on average, pay $52,360 per year.
+During the most recent year for which we have data, 2 people received their master's degree in cognitive science from Case Western.
+Data shows that Case Western graduates that hold this degree go on to make a median salary of $44,752.

 #8